HaylzRandom/mini-js-projects/projects/theme-clock/README.md

-# 3D Background Boxes
+# Theme Clock

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript project that displays the current time and date and allows user to choose light/dark mode

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was to create a component that will display the local time, date and will also allow a user to choose between light and dark mode

 ## Tech Stack